 - 1-1/2 teaspoons kosher salt or to taste

-- 4 cups low-sodium chicken or turkey broth
+- 4 cups homemade or store-bought turkey broth or chicken broth

 Add the first six ingredients (oil through celery) to a large stock pot or dutch oven and heat over medium.
 Saute, stirring occasionally for 18 minutes.

 Add the garlic, salt, and herbs and continue sauteeing for 2 minutes.